UK Charter Landing Permits: Regulatory Compliance Musts

 Permit revisions are needed for trip changes if:

-- If the schedule extends outside the permit validity window
+- It extends outside the permit validity window

 - The arrival airports in the UK (with the exception of diversions due to closures or weather) or departure/destination airports prior/post arrival in the UK change.
 For example, a change in departure point from Teterboro (KTEB) to White Plains (KHPN) would require permit revision.